“Being on site is priceless. It is far better than reading about these processes in any library.”

-The Friends of Butser Ancient Farm aims to support students who of archaeology or a closely related field at any stage of their academic career, including independent scholars conducting research intended for publication.
-We offer financial support up to £500 to two students annually conducting experimental research which aligns with the Farm’s key areas of interest, including (but not limited to) experimental archaeology, classical archaeology, archaeological science, archaeobotany, building construction, archaeomaterials, ancient crafts, and associated technologies.
+They are open to students of archaeology or a closely related field at any stage of their academic career, including independent scholars conducting research intended for publication.
+These bursaries offer financial support up to £500 to two students annually conducting experimental research which aligns with the Farm’s key areas of interest, including (but not limited to) experimental archaeology, classical archaeology, archaeological science, archaeobotany, building construction, archaeomaterials, ancient crafts, and associated technologies.
 Proposals incorporating a public outreach component are particularly welcomed.

 This support is open to students at different stages of their degree studies; and in conjunction with a number of institutions, with which Butser Ancient Farm has a relationship.